Amrit-04/Quantum-Maze-Solver/README.md

 The Quantum Maze Solver is a Python project that demonstrates the principles of quantum computing applied to the problem of solving mazes.
 It uses Qiskit, a quantum computing framework, to create and simulate quantum circuits that represent and explore all possible paths through a simple maze.

+## Documentation

+For an in-depth explanation of the project, including the underlying quantum computing concepts and a detailed code walkthrough, please refer to the [DOCUMENTATION.md](DOCUMENTATION.md) file.

 ## Features

 - Creation of quantum circuits to represent maze-solving paths.